 With more than 50 years’ experience and over 50 000 helicopter rescues, we are offering to transfer our knowledge and experience with courses on a high level that prepares you for demanding rescues under extreme conditions.

-The Helicopter Emergency Medical Services (HEMS) Crew Member course is suitable for medical providers and/or rescuers who want to become crew members (medical/technical) on a HEMS/SAR helicopter.
+The Alpine Helicopter Emergency Medical Services (AHEMS) Crew Member course is suitable for medical providers and/or rescuers who want to become crew members (medical/technical) on a HEMS/SAR helicopter.

 In Addition, we have fully integrated Flight Crew Emergency and Survival Training into the course and offer a unique and realistic training setting in mountain environment.
 You will get a profound view into mountain air rescue with exciting experiences.

-After completing this course, you can claim a full instruction as a HCM (HEMS crew member).
+After completing this course, you can claim a full instruction as a HCM (AHEMS crew member).